emacsmirror/elpher/README.md

 never installed packages from this repository before, you'll need to follow the instructions at https://melpa.org/#/getting-started.

-To install Elpher, using the following:
+To install Elpher, enter the following:

     M-x package-install RET elpher RET